-Why study Fashion: Design and Communication with Foundation Year at Liverpool John Moores University?
+Why study Fashion: Design and Communication with Foundation Year - currently closed for 2022 applications at Liverpool John Moores University?

 - The Foundation Year introduces students to contemporary art and design practices, including Art History and drawing, with a focus on the acquisition and development of core academic skills that are needed for successful transition into level 4 and completion of the degree, including writing, referencing, computer and research skills

 - The Foundation Year supports students’ induction and orientation to basic resources and workshops in the John Lennon Art and Design Building, and students will use the workshop areas and resources to develop module outcomes in a safe and appropriate manner, however, no dedicated studio space is provided

 - Take a virtual tour of the 2021 Fashion: Design and Communication degree show

 - Take a virtual tour of last year's Fashion: Design and Communication degree show developed and showcased in collaboration with our partners, SEVEN STORE

 - Students have opportunities to study abroad or apply for art and design travel awards - hear some of our students talking about applying for travel awards

 - Specialise in either Fashion Design or Fashion Communication - portfolios and news available on wearefashion.co.uk

 - Opportunities to undertake work experience with local, national and international companies

 - The programme is a member of the FTC (Association of Fashion and Textile Courses) as well as the Ethical Fashion Forum